ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 ## Step 4 Creation of the Watsonx CodeBot

-First we are going to download the templates of the website and install it in our Django You can download the template here
+First, we are going to download the templates of the website and install it in our Django You can download the template here

 [https://github.com/ruslanmv/How-to-Generate-a-Code-with-WatsonX-with-Django/blob/master/codebot.zip](https://github.com/ruslanmv/How-to-Generate-a-Code-with-WatsonX-with-Django/blob/master/codebot.zip )